groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/stl-to-csv.md

         - icon: "far fa-file-STL"
           title: " About STL File Format"
           content: |
-            STL, abbreviation for stereolithrography, is an interchangeable file format that represents 3-dimensional surface geometry.
-The file format finds its usage in several fields such as rapid prototyping, 3D printing and computer-aided manufacturing.
+            STL, an abbreviation for stereolithography, is an interchangeable file format that represents 3-dimensional surface geometry.
+The file format finds its usage in several fields such as rapid prototyping, 3D printing, and computer-aided manufacturing.
 It represents a surface as a series of small triangles, known as facets, where each facet is described by a perpendicular direction and three points representing the vertices of the triangle.
-Resultant data is used by applications to determine the cross section of the 3D shape to be built by the fabber.
-There is no information available in the STL file format for representation of colour, texture or other common CAD model attributes.

           link: "https://docs.fileformat.com/cad/stl/"

     format:
         # format loop
-        - icon: "far fa-file-CSV"
+        - icon: "far fa-file-excel"
           title: " About CSV File Format"
           content: |
             Files with CSV (Comma Separated Values) extension represent plain text files that contain records of data with comma separated values.
 Each line in a CSV file is a new record from the set of records contained in the file.
 Such files are generated when data transfer is intended from one storage system to another.
 Since all applications can recognize records separated by comma, import of such data files to database is done very conveniently.
-Almost all spreadsheet applications such as Microsoft Excel or OpenOffice Calc can import CSV without much effort.
-Data imported from such files is arranged in cells of a spreadsheet for representation to user.

           link: "https://docs.fileformat.com/spreadsheet/csv/"